CSYE6225-Spring2022-Murali/webservice/README.md

 ------------------
 Steps to Build the Application:
 1. run "npm i" or "npm install" -- to install dependencies
+2. run "npm i sequelize mysql2 email-validator password-validator" -- to install additional packages
-2. run "npm run dev" -- to start the server on dev environment
+3. run "npm run dev" -- to start the server on dev environment
-3. run "npm test" -- to run mocha test cases
+4. run "npm test" -- to run mocha test cases
 ------------------